How to Choose High Heels that Don’t Hurt Your Feet

 For most women, 3–8 cm is the sweet spot between posture-enhancing and pain-inducing.

 One size does not fit all.
-Your foot shape plays a huge role in comfort:
+Your foot shape plays a huge role in comfort.
+How to choose heels according to your foot shape:

 Foot Type